Florida Wrongful Death Lawyers Providing Compassionate Counsel

 Any type of wrongful death deserves experienced and compassionate legal counsel.
 If you lost a spouse, parent, child, or relative due to the negligence of another person or entity, you should talk to a lawyer immediately to learn more about your rights.
 It is important to act quickly, since the Florida statute of limitations requires wrongful death claims to be filed within four years of the date of death.

-The sooner the legal team at the South Florida Injury Law Firm get started on your case, the better your chances at winning your claim.
+The sooner the legal team at The Injury Law Firm of South Florida get started on your case, the better your chances at winning your claim.
 Our attorneys are well-versed in Florida law, as well as the statutes of limitations for filing, and the elements needed to prove fault in a wrongful death claim.
 We will work with closely with your family, fighting aggressively to ensure you obtain a fair and just resolution for your wrongful death claim.

-Consult with a Florida Wrongful Death Lawyer from the South Florida Injury Law Firm Today
+Consult with a Florida Wrongful Death Lawyer from The Injury Law Firm of South Florida Today

-At the South Florida Injury Law Firm, we know that mourning the death of a loved one may be the most difficult thing your family ever faces.
+At The Injury Law Firm of South Florida, we know that mourning the death of a loved one may be the most difficult thing your family ever faces.
 Let us help you navigate this troubled time by working to secure you the compensation you deserve and need.
 With skilled representation from our legal team, you have the best possible chance at making sure your voice is heard and your loved one’s legacy remains intact.

 954-764-7377 (Fort Lauderdale)